tpfeeney/FeenBlog/content/publication/Thryoid_NSQIP.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *American Journal of Surgery*." publication_short = "In *AJS*"
+publication = "In The *Journal of Surgical Research*." publication_short = "In *JSR*"

 # Abstract and optional shortened version.
 abstract = ""
-abstract_short = "Using the ACS NSQIP database we identified that there is variablity in the effect of emergency curgery on outcomes based on the age distribution of the case type being performed emergently."
+abstract_short = "Using the ACS NSQIP database we found that there was no effect of trainee presence on death, major morbidity and all morbidity in patients undergoing commonly performed thyroid and parathyroid surgeries."

 # Featured image thumbnail (optional)
 image_preview = ""